-If you find yourself relating more to Jonathan Swift than Taylor Swift, or Robert Kardashian than Chloe, then the world of real estate hashtags can be intimidating. 👀
+If you find yourself relating more to Jonathan Swift than Taylor Swift, or to Robert Kardashian than his daughter Khloe, then the world of real estate hashtags can be intimidating. 👀 #whydopeoplekeepusingthesepoundsigns?

 Luckily, it doesn’t have to be.
-In fact, we’re going to walk you through everything you need to know about those weird “number signs” in plain English, as well as go over a real estate hashtag strategy that will help you 10x your followers on Instagram, Twitter, and beyond.
+In fact, we’re going to walk you through everything you need to know (in plain English) about those weird “number signs” and lay out a real estate hashtag strategy that will help you 10x your followers on Instagram, Twitter, and beyond.

 What Are Real Estate Hashtags Anyway?

-Real estate hashtags are words or phrases preceded by a # sign (otherwise known as the pound sign), which popular social media sites like Instagram, Twitter, and Pinterest use to categorize posts into separate topics.
-Other users can then click on those hashtags to see all posts on a given topic, or tag their own posts to make them visible to other users interested in their topic of choice.
+Real estate hashtags are words or phrases preceded by a # sign (otherwise known as the pound sign), which popular social media sites like Instagram, TikTok, Twitter, and Pinterest use to categorize posts into various topics.
+Users can then click on hashtags to see all posts on a given topic, or tag their own posts to make them visible to other users interested in their topic of choice.

 OK, now that you know the absolute basics, let’s take a look at what you really came here for—the real estate hashtags!

 While you may be tempted to just copy and paste our list and go right back to scrolling through the MLS, that would be a mistake.
 After all, great hashtags can be incredibly useful for getting your social media marketing off the ground, but learning how to use them is just as important as the hashtags themselves.

 So copy and paste if you must, but remember to come back and learn some powerful hashtag strategies to 10x your followers on Twitter, Instagram, TikTok, and Pinterest.
 OK, that was my only lecture.
 Promise.